 “Again?” they ask.

-People stare at me and some make comments because I have a handicapped placard and no wheelchair.
+Sometimes, people stare at me and some make comments because I have a handicapped placard and no wheelchair.
 But they don’t see how much effort it takes me to walk.
 They don’t see the spinal stimulator implanted in my hip that’s wired to the pain center of my brain.
-I charge it every few days, and after nine or ten years, they’ll have to cut out the battery and replace it.
+That’s the contraption in my hip, and I charge it every few days.
+After nine or ten years, they’ll cut out the battery and replace it.

 In theory, your brain can’t fully focus on two pains at the same time.
-So you still feel all your pain, you just ALSO feel this prickling all over that should take some of the brain power away from feeling so much of the pain.
+So you still feel all your pain, you just ALSO feel this prickling all over that should take some of the brainpower away from feeling so much of the pain.
 It doesn’t really work.
 I mean, if you broke your arm and I kicked you in the shin, they would both still hurt.
-But when I forget to charge the battery through my skin, it sometimes turns off and I don’t realize it.
-Then, when I turn it back on, I feel a split second of pain relief and it feels so good to have the tingles back because I’ve gotten so used to it.
+Maybe one at a time, but you’d feel it all.
+When I forget to charge the battery through my skin, the stimulator sometimes dies and I don’t realize it.
+Then–when I turn it back on–I feel a split second of pain relief and it feels so good to have the tingles back because I’ve gotten so used to it.
 But that’s about it for pain control.

-At this point, I use whatever I can to make the pain tolerable.
-Unfortunately, sometimes I need opiates.
-I’m not an addict, there is no reason why I shouldn’t have them at this point, but because of the epidemic, I am out of luck.
-It will be very hard for me to keep up with the blog throughout April/May, but I will do my best.
+At this point, I use whatever I can to make the pain tolerable; walking, cold, heat, brace, gel seat cushion, good shoes… Unfortunately, I also need opiates.
+Especially when I’m about to have surgery.
+I’m not an addict–there is no reason why I shouldn’t have them at this point–but because of the epidemic, I am out of luck.
+It will be very hard for me to keep up with the blog throughout May/June, but I will do my best.
 I know everyone is wanting to see how the books do, so I will try, but please forgive me if the posts are shorter.

 I have had some luck with the AMS ads and I’m still learning.
 So I will tell you all about that next week, and give you the update on our WIP.
 I got it back from my editor on Friday and I’m dying to look, but I haven’t had the time.
 It’s making me so excited.
 I have chosen some great agents that I targeted well and I can’t wait to do the final edits and send it out.